angular/angular/aio/content/guide/service-worker-intro.md

-# Angular Service Worker Introduction
+# Angular service worker introduction

 Service workers augment the traditional web deployment model and empower applications to deliver a user experience with the reliability and performance on par with natively-installed code.